sn4keY/OpenMyGarage/README.md

 # OpenMyGarage
 OpenMyGarage is a project of mine.
 It's goal is to control gates with a RaspberryPi.
 An ASP.NET Core API runs on the Pi which communicates with the Android endpoint(s).
 ## [OpenMyGarageAPI](OpenMyGarageApi/OpenMyGarageApi)
-Currently, the API runs on [Azure](https://openmygarageapi.azurewebsites.net/) and provides these services:
+Currently, the API runs on a RaspberryPi and provides these services:
 ```
 Register new user
 Login